aaqdas/aaqdas.github.io/_pages/about.md

   - /about.html
 ---

-I did my B.Engg in Electrical Engineering from National University of Sciences and Technology (NUST).
-In this duration, I met some incredible people, whom I worked with to learn both hardware and software development.
+I did my B.Engg in Electrical Engineering from National University of Sciences and Technology (NUST) in Pakistan.
+In this duration, I met some incredible people I worked to learn both hardware and software development.

-I worked as a Research Intern at Signal Processing and Machine Learning Lab at NUST, where I worked on development of a deep learning based tool for highlighting anamoulous keratin pearal in skin tissues.
+I worked as a Research Intern at Signal Processing and Machine Learning Lab at NUST, where I worked on development of a deep learning based tool for highlighting anomalous keratin pearl in skin tissues.

-I am also a Teaching Assistant at AI Lounge, where I have collaborated with amazing people to develop teaching material for workshop on TinyML.
+I am also a Teaching Assistant at AI Lounge, where I have collaborated with Dr. Hassan Aqeel at Aston University and Dr. S.A.
+Zaidi at University of Leeds to develop teaching material for a workshop on TinyML.

 As part of my engineering design project, I worked with System-on-Chip Lab and Integrated Circuits Design Lab at NUST to develop a vector extension based on RISC-V Vector Instruction Set Architecture.